fyne-io/fyne-io.github.io/content/contribute/_index.md

 Of course you can contribute by being a [sponsor](https://github.com/sponsors/fyne-io/) or making a [donation](/sponsor/).
 We are indebted to our existing [sponsors](/sponsor/) and thank them for believing in this project.

 ---

+## Contributor Calendar

+We regularly get together to plan, pair and share progress.
+Here's what's coming up next - anyone interested in contributing is welcome to join.

+{{< contribcalendar >}}

+---